Lawrence Mead: Career

 Mead has taught at New York University (NYU) since 1979.
 He has been a visiting professor at the University of Wisconsin (1987), Harvard University (1993-4) and Princeton University (1994-5).
 He was a visiting fellow at Princeton (1995-6, 2001-2) and the Hoover Institution at Stanford (1988).
 Mead was Deputy Director of Research for the Republican National Committee in 1978–79, a research associate at the Urban Institute from 1975 to 1978, a speechwriter to Secretary of State Henry Kissinger in 1974–75, and a policy analyst at the U.S. Department of Health, Education, and Welfare from 1973 to 1975.

 Mead has written on poverty and welfare in the United States.
 In the books he wrote between 1986 and 2004, he provided the main theoretical basis for the American welfare reform of the 1990s, which required adult welfare recipients to work as a condition of aid.
 His books have influenced welfare reform in Europe, Australia, and New Zealand.

-Mead has written three books, coauthored one book, and edited or co-edited three others, all on poverty and/or government welfare policies.
+Mead has written six books, coauthored three books, and edited or co-edited two others, all on poverty and/or government welfare policies.
 Government Matters, his study of welfare reform in Wisconsin, was a co-winner of the 2005 Louis Brownlow Book Award, given by the National Academy of Public Administration.
 Mead has published dozens of articles on poverty, welfare, program implementation, and related subjects in scholarly journals, such as the Journal of Policy Analysis and Management, Public Administration Review, The Public Interest and the Annals of the American Academy of Political and Social Science.
 His book reviews and commentaries have appeared in The New York Times, The Washington Post, and other outlets.